manfredspitze/dict-starter-ver2/updating/dict-updating-techniques-instructions.md

 - Then update a different key-value pair using the `update()` method

-- In your f-string, check for a specific key using the `get()` method and display the default value if the key you requested doesn't exist in your dictionary
+- In an f-string, check for a specific key using the `get()` method and display the default value if the key you requested doesn't exist in your dictionary

+- Also print the updated/modified dictionary